Why Does It Take So Long to Make a Vaccine? (2:55)

-Dr. Anthony Fauci, Director of the National Institute of Allergy and Infectious Diseases, has repeatedly said that a vaccine is at least 12–18 months away.
-Others have suggested it may come even sooner than this.
+On Oct.
+14, 2020 Dr. Anthony Fauci, Director of the National Institute of Allergy and Infectious Diseases, recently said a COVID-19 vaccine may be widely available by April 2021.
 However, while it would definitely be useful to have a vaccine sooner rather than later, one thing is clear: We shouldn’t rush the process.

 Vaccines are incredible.
 Ever since its discovery in 1796, vaccines have changed the world, making it so we no longer have to worry about many of the communicable diseases that once plagued humans.
 Today, there are vaccines for 26 diseases in use in the United States, and getting vaccinated is a normal part of life for most people.
 But, despite the prevalence of vaccines, actually developing one is a long and arduous task.
 From the initial research to the widespread distribution to the general public, the whole process typically takes upwards of 10 years.
 The reason for this is because there are two very important things every vaccine has to be: safe and effective.
 If a vaccine is safe but not effective, there’s no point in using it.
 And if it’s effective but not safe, a vaccine could end up doing more harm than good.